Study of the Impact of Long-Term Space Travel on the Astronauts' Microbiome (Microbiome) - 07.29.14

 A total of 9 subjects are required for this investigation.

-Subject swabs of the forehead, left and right forearm, left and right nares, and oral cavity along with four saliva samples will be collected at FD7, FD90 and R-14 using sterile swab devices, salivettes, and gloves.
+Subject swabs of the forehead, left and right forearm, left and right nares, and oral cavity along with four saliva samples will be collected using sterile swab devices, salivettes, and gloves.
 Gastrointestinal samples (optional) will also be collected using a modified, sterile swab device and gloves following the first bowel movement after the subject swabs are collected.
-In conjunction with the subject swab/gastrointestinal/saliva sampling, ISS surface swabs will be taken from ISS module locations used throughout a normal crew day at FD7 and R-14.
+In conjunction with the subject swab/gastrointestinal/saliva sampling, ISS surface swabs will be taken from ISS module locations used throughout a normal crew day.
 ISS surface swabs will be collected from the crewmember’s sleeping quarters, exercise equipment, handheld microphone, Cupola knob, and two air vents located within frequently used ISS modules using a swabbing device.
 The crewmember will also collect a 400ml (minimum) water sample from the Potable Water Dispenser (PWD) once during the increment.
-Whole body perspiration collection will take place on FD7 and R-14 using a sterile swab devices.
+Whole body perspiration collection will use sterile swab devices.
 Four and a half ml of blood will be collected on FD7 using blood collection hardware from the HRF Supply Kit and will be processed using the Refrigerated Centrifuge.
-Ten ml of blood will be collected on R-1, but those samples will not be centrifuged.
-All samples except for water and the R-1 blood samples will be frozen in MELFI for later return.
-Water and R-1 blood will remain at ambient temperature and will return on the Soyuz with the crewmember.
+Ten ml of blood will be collected on R-1 (also on FD180 and FD240 for a yearlong mission), but those samples will not be centrifuged.
+All samples, except for blood samples collected after FD7 and water, will be frozen in MELFI for later return.
+Blood samples collected after FD7 and water samples will remain at ambient temperature and will return on the Soyuz.
 Lastly, an Environmental Health and Hygiene survey will be completed as part of the subject swab sessions to document metadata including astronaut health and hygiene, and environmental factors, such as temperature and humidity, will be collected via ECLSS for subject swab, ISS surface swab and perspiration sample collection sessions.

 Ground Based Results Publications